omni-us/jsonargparse/README.rst

 The :func:`.path_type` function also supports URLs which after parsing the :py:meth:`.Path.get_content` method can be used to perform a GET request to the corresponding URL and retrieve its content.
-For this to work the *validators* and *requests* python packages are required which will be installed along with jsonargparse if installed with the :code:`urls` extras require as explained in section :ref:`installation`.
+For this to work the *validators* and *requests* python packages are required.
+Alternatively, :func:`.path_type` can also be used for `fsspec <https://filesystem-spec.readthedocs.io>`__ supported file systems.
+The respective optional package(s) will be installed along with jsonargparse if installed with the :code:`urls` or :code:`fsspec` extras require as explained in section :ref:`installation`.

-The :code:`'u'` flag is used to parse URLs.
+The :code:`'u'` flag is used to parse URLs using requests and the flag :code:`'s'` to parse fsspec file systems.
 For example if it is desired that an argument can be either a readable file or URL, the type would be created as :code:`Path_fur = path_type('fur')`.
 If the value appears to be a URL according to :func:`validators.url.url` then a HEAD request would be triggered to check if it is accessible.
 To get the content of the parsed path, without needing to care if it is a local file or a URL, the :py:meth:`.Path.get_content` can be used.

-If after importing jsonargparse you run :code:`jsonargparse.set_url_support(True)`, the following functions and classes will also support loading from URLs: :py:meth:`.ArgumentParser.parse_path`, :py:meth:`.ArgumentParser.get_defaults` (:code:`default_config_files` argument), :class:`.ActionConfigFile`, :class:`.ActionJsonSchema`, :class:`.ActionJsonnet` and :class:`.ActionParser`.
+If you import :code:`from jsonargparse import set_config_read_mode` and then run :code:`set_config_read_mode(urls_enabled=True)` or :code:`set_config_read_mode(fsspec_enabled=True)`, the following functions and classes will also support loading from URLs:
+:py:meth:`.ArgumentParser.parse_path`, :py:meth:`.ArgumentParser.get_defaults`
+(:code:`default_config_files` argument), :class:`.ActionConfigFile`,
+:class:`.ActionJsonSchema`, :class:`.ActionJsonnet` and :class:`.ActionParser`.
 This means that a tool that can receive a configuration file via :class:`.ActionConfigFile` is able to get the content from a URL, thus something like the following would work:

 .. code-block:: bash